• About

 RelatedPosts

-The same happened in his second suit marked FHC/L/CS/1392/2021 against the Nigeria Army and two others before the same court.
+The same happened in his second suit, marked FHC/L/CS/1392/2021, against the Nigerian Army and two others before the same court.

-When his case was called, he announced his appearance as the applicant and some lawyers, Abdullah Dania, Mohammed Adamu and one Festus Afeyodion, told court that he should not be heard as he was not properly robbed.
+When his case was called, he announced his appearance as the applicant, and some lawyers, Abdullah Dania, Mohammed Adamu and one Festus Afeyodion, told the court that he should not be heard, as he was not properly robbed.

-Dania said, “I am a lawyer, my Lord can imagine the way my learned friend appears before the court as a professional.
-The rules that govern us as a lawyer do not allow improper dressing.”
+Dania said, “I am a lawyer; my Lord can imagine the way my learnt friend appears before the court as a professional.
+The rules that govern us as lawyers do not allow improper dressing.”

 Adamu told the court that he would like to furnish the court with his written submission in line with the direction of the court.